Welcome to a New Normal

-Who among us could have planned for such a colossal turn of events?
-Who would have envisioned that our homes would become our offices, plane rides would be replaced with Zoom meetings and even in-person meetings would involve face masks and awkward attempts at faux handshakes?
-It's a brave new world, folks.
+Who among us could’ve planned for such a colossal turn of events?
+Who would’ve envisioned that our homes would become our offices, plane rides would be replaced with Zoom meetings and even in-person meetings would involve face masks and awkward attempts at faux handshakes.
+It’s a brave new world, folks.
 Yet one that frankly is also exciting.

 My Crystal Ball

 With that in mind, let me tell you what I think 2021 holds for the metal building industry.
 Based on my decades of experience in this business, and the recent discussions I’ve had with customers, suppliers, fellow manufacturers and economic advisors, I believe we’re in for a reasonably good year.

 For example, the pandemic has forced the growth of one business sector at a pace faster than we’d anticipated—E-commerce.
 While the E-commerce trend was already impacting the nation-wide need for more and bigger warehouse and distribution facilities, the pandemic gave the trend an overnight boost.
 Many MBMA member firms that manufacture metal buildings report exceptional growth in the demand for structures in excess of 150,000 square feet.
 I’m confident that E-commerce is a solid market in our future and that the trend won’t end very soon.